V. Policies and Procedures

 • The required minimum cumulative GPA requirement is 1.6 for students who have earned 53 credits or less.

-• The required minimum cumulative GPA requirement is 1.8 for students that have earned 54 to 86 credits.
+• The required minimum cumulative GPA requirement is 1.8 for students who have earned 54 to 86 credits.

-• The required minimum cumulative GPA requirement is 2.0 for students that have eared 87 credits or more.
+• The required minimum cumulative GPA requirement is 2.0 for students who have earned 87 credits or more.

 • For graduate students they must meet the following: